Sagar610/advance-todo-list/README.md

 https://advance-todo-list-one.vercel.app/

 License
-This project is licensed under the MIT License.
+This project is licensed under the MITTT License.
 See the LICENSE file for details.